touraye/under-doz/content/Module-2-introduction-to-programming/c-getting-into-programming.md

 #### Summary

 1. Learn about value being the most fundamentals of a program and type that differential the type of values a program can hold
+2. The two ways of creating a variable; declaration and initialization.
-2. Learn about different data types; string, number, boolean, collections, and user-define type
+3. Learn about different data types; string, number, boolean, collections, and user-define type
-3. The concept behind variable
+4. The concept behind variable